 Timespan is an award-winning museum and cultural development organisation which provides a unique experience for locals and visitors alike.
 Rooted in the village of Helmsdale, Timespan explores the history, heritage and landscape of its distinctive, rural location.

 Royal Dornoch is spellbinding and many golfers from all over the world make the pilgrimage to this natural links at some point in their lives.
-The 6700-yard 18-hole par 70 links was ranked No.1 in Scotland, No.2 in GB&I and No. 6 in the World rankings of the best 100 courses by Golf Digest magazine in January 2014.
+The 6700-yard 18-hole par 70 links was ranked No.4 in the World rankings of the best 100 courses by Golf Digest magazine in January 2020.